OscarOK/OscarOK.github.io/_posts/2019-02-28-git-workshop.md

 _Git is not hard to learn, it just too versatile._

 <!--Images References-->
-workshop: assets/images/2019-02-28-git-workshop/workshop.jpeg "Me giving the workshop"
+[workshop]: assets/images/2019-02-28-git-workshop/workshop.jpeg "Me giving the workshop"